ApolloZhu/en/source/_posts/github-university-twilio-quest-easter-egg.md

 ## A "Slight" Detour

 Since the hint is "hit the nail on the head," I believe a lot of people have tried to "hit" everything that has even just the slightest connection to either "nail" or "head".

 Me too.
 I spent countless hours trying to click the head of the 2 people in the welcome screen, that of robot Cederic, the head of the Operator, and many other places.
 Yet, none of those worked.

-Well, time to try reverse engineering, let's see if the source code of the app can tell us something.
+Well, time to try reverse engineering.
+Let's see if the source code of the app can tell us something.

 {% note danger %}
 Note: make sure you are allowed to do this by the Terms of Service / End User License Agreement.